Machine learning

 George and Bennett on case study methodology

 Establishing causal relationships within the fabric of the social world is more challenging than in the biological or physical-chemical domains.
-The reasons for this difficulty are familiar — the high degree of contextuality and contingency that is characteristic of social change, the non-deterministic character of social causation, and the fact that most social outcomes …
+The reasons for this difficulty are familiar — the high degree of contextuality and contingency that is characteristic of social change, the non-deterministic character of social causation, and the fact that most social outcomes are …

 Geddes on methods